TAIsRich/chuwa1010/ShortQuestions/annotations.md

 * `@ManyToOne`: a single-valued association to another entity class that has many-to-one multiplicity
 * `@ManyToMany`: A relationship is a connection between two types of entities.
 In the case of a many-to-many relationship, both sides can relate to multiple instances of the other side.
 * `@JoinColumn`:allows you to specify the Foreign Key column name. whoever owns the foreign key column gets the @JoinColumn annotation.

+### Handle Exception:
+`@ExceptionHandler`: Method Level, used to handle the specific exceptions and sending the custom responses to the client `@ControllerAdvice`: Class Level, to handle the exceptions globally

+### Validation:
+`@valid`: method level validation.
+We also use it to mark a member attribute for validation